-Council has a ten year Capital Works Program for roads and streets.
-This program sets out the Capital Works that Council intends to carry out on local roads during the next 10 years.
+Council endeavors to produce a five-year Capital Works Program for roads and streets.
+This program sets out the Capital Works that Council intends to carry out on local roads during the next 5 years.

-Any roads that are to be upgraded to a higher standard in the next 10 years will be identified in the program.
+Any roads that are to be upgraded to a higher standard in the next 5 years will be identified in the program.
 The capital works program shall be reviewed and updated each year as part of the budget process.